TOMCAT protocol for safe chipper operation

 - Making sure you read and understand the instruction manual and all the safety stickers on the chipper

 - Making sure the chipper is in excellent working condition and maintained properly on OEM standards

 At TOMCAT Chippers we take every step we can to make sure that every new machine owner and their staff are fully trained and understand all the operations of the new unit on the day of handover.
 It is of upmost importance that all personnel working with a wood chipper or near it fully understand the operations.
 If you are not fully trained on working with a wood chipper the best advice is to stay away from the site where the chipper is operating and not to go closer than 30 meters of the machine.
 This article serves as a guideline to the most important general safety procedures and protocols to follow when working with a wood chipper regardless of the brand or type.
 The safety precautions for a small gravity-feed unit and a large hydraulic-feed wood chipper powered by a 125 horsepower diesel engine are the same.
-Most of these instructions are clearly visible on stickers of every TOMCAT wood chipper and the others are practical instructions which form part of the physical training new operators will receive on the day of delivery of their TOMCAT wood chipper.
+Most of these instructions are clearly visible on stickers of every TOMCAT wood chipper and the others are practical instructions which form part of the physical product introduction new operators will receive on the day of delivery of their TOMCAT wood chipper.

 The chipper maintenance crew should keep the wood chipper in immaculate condition and the operators should adhere to all the operating guidelines.
 This will not only ensure that the chances of chipper accidents happening are minimal, but will also that unnecessary downtime on your chipper due to breakages is limited and that the wood chippers’ efficiency and output will increase.
 By keeping your chipper as close to its original condition as possible, you will allow the chipper to perform the same as it did that first day you started chipping with it, meaning more money in your pocket!